Food scraps recycling trial

 Food waste typically makes up one third of our residents’ red lid rubbish bins.
 By collecting and recycling food scraps separately, we can reduce waste to landfill.
 We can then convert the food scraps into green electricity and fertiliser for use on gardens and farms.

 Phase 1 of the trial started in July 2019, and from September 2020 we began expanding the project into phase 2.
-Currently the trial involves over 1,000 houses and 240 apartment buildings across the city, comprising more than 18,200 households.
+Currently the trial involves around 1,000 houses and over 250 apartment buildings across the city, comprising more than 19,100 households.

 What we want to achieve